Hello Planning Mashers!

 Tell me if this sounds familiar.
-You came back from an absolutely amazing vacation and took a million pictures on our smartphones.
+You came back from a fantastic vacation and took millions of pictures on your smartphones.

 And we never go back to see any of them I know I barely ever do!

-That’s why the best way to preserve your travel memories is a travel journal!
-Add there your pictures and little memorabilia, do some journal entries – anything you want!
+That’s why the best way to preserve your travel memories is through a travel journal!
+Add there your pictures and little memorabilia, and do some journal entries – anything you want!